phetdam/tomodachi_proj/README.md

     Pickle of the `GridSearchCV` object containing an `AdaBoostClassifier` as the estimator, with a full `DecisionTreeClassifier` as the base estimator, fit on the resampled reduced feature data from `Xm_train.csv`.
 Contains 50 trees.
 Refer to above for useful attributes of the `GridSearchCV` object and for how to retrieve the base estimators.

-* **ada_ext_gscv.pickle**
+* **ada_ext_gscv.pickle.zip**

-    Pickle of the `GridSearchCV` object containing an `AdaBoostClassifier` as the estimator, with a full `DecisionTreeClassifier` as the base estimator, fit on the resampled reduced feature data from `Xm_train.csv`.
-Contains 150 trees.
+    Zipped pickle of the `GridSearchCV` object containing an `AdaBoostClassifier` as the estimator, with a full `DecisionTreeClassifier` as the base estimator, fit on the resampled reduced feature data from `Xm_train.csv`.
+Contains 150 trees; zipped as the file size is over the 100 MB Git limit.
 Refer to above for useful attributes of the `GridSearchCV` object and how to for retrieve the base estimators.

-* **ada_fstump_gscv.pickle.zip**
+* **ada_fstump_gscv.pickle**

-    Zipped pickle of the `GridSearchCV` object containing an `AdaBoostClassifier` as the estimator, with a decision tree stump as the base estimator, fit on the full feature data from `X_train.csv`.
-True file size is over the 100 MB Git file size limit.
+    Pickle of the `GridSearchCV` object containing an `AdaBoostClassifier` as the estimator, with a decision tree stump as the base estimator, fit on the full feature data from `X_train.csv`.
 Contains 80 stumps.
 Refer to above for useful attributes of the `GridSearchCV` object and for how to retrieve the base estimators.